jllopezpino/blog/_posts/2015-12-01-overlooked-skills-data-scientists.md

 You probably know that most companies mostly hire folks with programming skills for data science jobs.
 Also that experience with machine learning algorithms and a strong statistics background may get you a job interview.
 Unfortunately, that's not enough to get you the job and retain it in most cases.

 I've been on both sides of the table.
 I have interviewed for some jobs over the last year and I've also been in charge of hiring for startups.
-After that experience, I have tried to put put some thoughts together with the goal of helping those of you that may be seeking a job.
+After that experience, I have tried to put some thoughts together with the goal of helping those of you that may be seeking a job.

 Here are six overlooked skills you should try to cultivate if you want to start climbing your career ladder.
 I hope you find it useful!